 DUB - BEY

-Find cheap flights from Dublin to Beirut
+Find Cheap Flights from Dublin to Beirut

 1 adult

-0 bags
+1 adult, Economy, 0 bags

-Search hundreds of travel sites at once for deals on flights to Beirut
+KAYAK searches hundreds of travel sites at once for deals on flights to Beirut

 These are the airlines KAYAK users have selected most often from within our search results in flight searches from Dublin to Beirut, as well as popular online travel agencies